voges/gabac/USAGE_POLICY.md

 Please also refer to our LICENSE.

 The goal of our policy is that early release should enable the progress of science.
-By accessing the codec, we kindly ask you not to publish any articles, including, but not limited to public text releases, containing analyses that were conducted using this codec.
+We kindly ask to refrain from publishing analyses that were conducted using this codec while its development is in progress.

-The codec may be downloaded and used by all who respect the restrictions in the previous paragraphs.
-While still in waiting period status, the codec should not be redistributed without permission from the copyright holders.